ArchiFleKs/archifleks.github.io-src/content/blog/kubernetes-ingress.md

 This article originally appears on [Osones](http://blog.osones.com/en/kubernetes-ingress-controller-with-traefik-and-lets-encrypt.html).

-Still with the alpha/beta features but not that much (it's been here since v1.1), this week we'll focus on the *Ingress* resource that makes publishing services a lot easier.
-First we'll see what *Ingress* and *Ingress Controller* are then we'll demo with an awesome cloud native reverse proxy that implements the Ingress feature.
+Still with the alpha/beta features but not that much (it's been here since v1.1), this week we'll focus on the Ingress resource that makes publishing services a lot easier.
+First we'll see what Ingress and Ingress Controller are then we'll demo with an awesome cloud native reverse proxy that implements the Ingress feature.
 To stay swag, we'll throw in automatic and on the fly Let's Encrypt certificates generation, because it tastes better when it is free.

 # Kubernetes Object

 ## Ingress Resource

-An *ingress* is a relatively simple object that defines a set of applicative routes.
+An Ingress is a relatively simple object that defines a set of applicative routes.
 Those rules will allow the configuration of a reverse proxy in front of Kubernetes services.

-Without *ingress*, Kubernetes services are directly exposed :
+Without an Ingress, Kubernetes services are directly exposed :

 ```
     internet